West Leyden High School: Athletics

 Since 1981, West Leyden and East Leyden have had a combined athletics program.
 Prior to the schools unifying into a single program, West Leyden's teams were stylized as the Knights, and the school colors were blue and gold.
 While East Leyden's team nickname of "Eagles" was retained for the combined program, West Leyden's colors became the colors for the unified program.

 As a separate team, the only team to finish in the top four of their respective Illinois High School Association (IHSA) was the 1968—69 wrestling team.

 In 2014, 15-year-old student Brody Roybal won the gold medal with the American team in the 2014 Winter Paralympics.
 He won a gold medal again at the 2018 Winter Paralympics, this time as a 19-year-old.

 Fine arts

 The Leyden fine arts program includes music, art, and theatre.
 The music department features several ensembles, including choral groups and instrumental orchestras, which have participated in regional, state, and national competitions.
 Choral students have taken part in the Illinois Music Educators Association competitions in both jazz and classical categories.
 The Leyden Chamber Singers perform annually at the Madrigal Dinner event.
 The marching band has performed in locations such as Pennsylvania and Florida.

 Incidents

+On May 3, 1967, 18-year-old dropout Michael Pisarski killed his former girlfriend, 17-year-old Christine Mitchell, inside the high school.
+The school's athletic director was also wounded.
+Pisarski was sentenced to a minimum of 35 years to a maximum of 60 years in prison, with 4–5 years to be served concurrently for the aggravated battery of the athletic director.

 In September 2019, threats of shooting were made on social media.
 This led to East Leyden High School and West Leyden High School having classes online for a day.

 At least one child was forced to undergo a 72 hour hold after the school stalked multiple students' social media accounts.
 The parents of these students were not notified, and all power of attorney was illegally moved to the state during this time.